clelidm/SpinModels/GenerateData/README.md

  - The function `void Sample_dataset_AND_Print_ModelData_Info(list<Interaction>& list_I, string output_filename, unsigned int N=1000)` does the same, while also filling in information about the model and the data in the Interactions of `list_I`.
 More precisely, the function computes the model and data averages of the operators of the model and fill this information in `list_I` (i.e., respectively in `I.av_M` and `I.av_D` for each interaction `I`).

 ## Examples:

+All the functions that can be used from `int main()` are declared at the beginning of the `main.cpp` file.

 For hands-on and simple tests of the program, check the two examples in the function `int main()` of the `main.cpp` file.